Written by Ada’s Medical Knowledge Team

 A loop ileostomy is not always necessary as an accompaniment to a resection.
 One’s physician will advise on whether the procedure is needed.

-One’s lifestyle, exercise routine and diet plan will generally need to be tailored to one’s individual needs as determined by one’s condition, and may need to be adjusted according to one’s symptoms.
+A person's lifestyle, exercise routine and diet plan will generally need to be tailored to their individual needs as determined by their condition, and may need to be adjusted according to their symptoms.

 Managing Crohn’s disease can involve:

 - Maintaining periods of remission

 - Making lifestyle adjustments to accommodate medical appointments

 - Co-ordinating an appropriate lifestyle whilst undergoing treatment